neo-project/neo-modules/src/PerformanceMonitor/README.md

     - `tx size <hash>`: the size of the transaction (bytes)
     - `tx avgsize [1-10000]`: the average size of the latest transactions (bytes), 1000 by default
 - Others:
-    - `check disk`: the disk access information
-    - `check cpu`: each thread CPU usage information every seconds
-    - `check memory`: the amount of memory allocated for the current process (MB)
+    - `check state`: the amount of memory allocated for the current process (MB), total CPU usage and each thread CPU usage information (%)
-    - `check threads`: the number of active threads in the current process